1st Nebraska Infantry Regiment (1898): Formation and journey to the Philippines

 Upon the outbreak of the Spanish–American War in April 1898, two regiments of the Nebraska National Guard were sent to Lincoln, Nebraska, on April 23 to mobilize, per orders by Governor of Nebraska Silas Holcomb.
 The unit entered United States service on either May 12 or May 10, with an enlistment period of two years or the end of the war, whichever came first.
 After training in Nebraska at Camp Alvin Saunders, the regiment was originally intended to be sent to Camp George H. Thomas in Georgia, but was instead sent to San Francisco, California, leaving on May 16.
 The trip was made by railroad and cost the government $15,808.80.
 Colonel John P. Bratt commanded the unit, which would eventually receive the nickname "Fighting First".
+The regiment carried the American flag and Blue regimental flag.

 After arriving the San Francisco, the unit reported to Camp Merritt, on May 19 and 20, where the men trained more.
 While at Camp Merritt, an order was made to increase the size of the regiment's companies, and a few men were sent back to Nebraska for further recruiting.
 The regiment left for Manila on June 15, traveling on the steamship SS Senator, with three other troopships in the convoy.
 On June 24, the men were allowed to disembark at Honolulu in the Republic of Hawaii while the ships took on coal.
 The vessels left Hawaii the next day, stopping again at Wake Island on July 4.
 Manila Bay was reached on July 17.

 With Manila itself still in Spanish hands, the regiment disembarked at Cavite City on July 20.
 The American troops occupied a position established by local Filipino rebels, and at 21:40 on August 2, the 1st Nebraska came under fire for the first time.
 Spanish troops made a failed attempt to outflank the American line.
 During the fight, seven or eight Nebraskans were wounded and one was killed, and two men of the regiment were awarded the Certificate of Merit.
 Part of the regiment came under artillery fire on August 5, losing two men wounded.
 When American troops occupied Manila on August 13 in an affair partially arranged with the local Spanish commander, the 1st Nebraska was one of the units that advanced into the town.
 It did not fire a shot and suffered no casualties.